Table of Contents

 Return of Premium

-Some contracts provide a death benefit that returns either your account value or your initial premium, whichever is greater (minus any withdrawals you make or fees to your account).
-This return of premium death benefit applies regardless of how your annuity performs, so it can be beneficial if your account experiences losses.
+Some contracts provide a death benefit that returns either your account value or your initial premium, whichever is greater, minus any withdrawals or fees.
+This type of death benefit applies regardless of how your annuity performs, which may help if your account value declines.

-Another type of benefit credits your account balance periodically (every year, for example) by setting a "high-water mark."
-A high-water mark is the highest value that an investment fund or account has reached.
-Then the insurer pays a death benefit that's the greater of the current account value or the last high-water mark.
-Again, any withdrawals or fees may reduce the amount your beneficiary or beneficiaries receive.
+Another type of benefit tracks your account balance over time by setting a high-water mark.
+This is the highest value your account reaches.
+The insurer then pays a death benefit equal to the greater of the current account value or the last recorded high-water mark.
+Withdrawals and fees may reduce the final amount paid.

 Guaranteed Increase